DavidCico/Univariate-time-series-analysis-of-cryptocurrency-data-with-ARIMA-and-SARIMA-and-hypergrid-search/README.md

-# Univariate-time-series-analysis-of-cryptocurrency-with-classic statistics-and-machine-learning-models
+# Univariate-time-series-analysis-of-cryptocurrency-data-with-ARIMA-and-SARIMA
-<p align="justify">In this repository.</p>
+<p align="justify">In this repository, a time series analysis is conducted using both regular and seasonal ARIMA models.
+The study is led on the historical price of the XRP coin with Python.
+A hypergrid search of optimal parameters for both models is also presented.</p>

 ## Getting Started